frictionlessdata/datapackage/data-packages/index.md

 # Specification

+A data package consists of:

+* Data package metadata that describes the structure and contents of the package
+* Optionally, additional resources, including data files, that make up the package

-A data package MUST provide a data package "descriptor" file named datapackage.json.
+A valid data package MUST provide a data package "descriptor" file named `datapackage.json`.

 This file should be placed in the top-level directory (relative to any other resources provided as part of the data package).

+The data package descriptor is used to provide metadata about the data package and to describe its contents.
+The descriptor should follow the structure described in the rest of this document.

 A data package will normally include other resources (e.g. data files) but the Data Package specification does NOT impose any requirements on their form or structure.

-(As described below it is also possible to 'inline' data into the datapackage.json in which case the datapackage.json is both the descriptor and the data).
+The data included in the package may be provided as:

+* Files bundled into the package itself
+* Remote resources, referenced by URL
+* "Inline" data (see below) which is included directly in the `datapackage.json` file

 ## Illustrative Structure